Clarence, the Cross-Eyed Lion

 Clarence, the Cross-Eyed Lion is a 1965 light comedy-adventure film, produced by Ivan Tors, Leonard B. Kaufman, and Harry Redmond Jr., directed by Andrew Marton, and starring Marshall Thompson and Betsy Drake.
-The film was shot at Soledad Canyon near Los Angeles, California, and in Miami, Florida.
+The film was shot at Soledad Canyon, California, and in Miami, Florida.
 It became the basis for the television series Daktari.

 Plot

-Paula Tracey (Cheryl Miller), an adventurous and fearless girl, is the daughter of veterinarian Dr. Marsh Tracey (Marshall Thompson).
+Paula Tracey, an adventurous and fearless girl, is the daughter of veterinarian Dr. Marsh Tracey.
 Dr. Tracey is the director of East Africa's animal hospital and nature preserve.
 He fights to protect all African wildlife, while studying and caring for injured animals and endangered species.

-Paula and her father find Clarence, a wild African lion who is cross-eyed which makes hunting in the wild impossible, and they adopt him as a new member of their wildlife preserve.
-Clarence later saves the day when Julie Harper (Betsy Drake) and her research gorillas are threatened by animal poachers.
+Paula and her father find Clarence, a wild lion who is cross-eyed.
+His eyesight problems make hunting in the wild impossible, and they adopt him as a new member of their wildlife preserve.
+Clarence later saves the day when Julie Harper and her research gorillas are threatened by poachers.

-Additional Information

-She may sound like Dian Fossey, portrayed by Sigourey Weaver in Gorillas in the Mist, but Fossey did not begin her work with gorillas until 1966 (also personally threatened by poachers).
-Clarence was cross-eyed in real life and lived at Africa USA near Los Angeles.
-He was so tame that he would purr when his back was rubbed.
-Ivan Tors had previously made the movie Flipper (1963 film), which also became a TV series.
-Betsy Drake had retired from acting 6 years previous, but agreed to play this one role before returning to retirement.
-Marshall Thompson was bitten for real during the scene in which he rescues a woman from a leopard; they left the scene in as filmed.
-No relation to the 1962 John Wayne film Hatari, also set in Africa but not a comedy.